aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 validateAllFoos(isFooABarPredicate(data));
 ```

-This sort of functional factory can often similarly be refactored, for example:
+We can refactor the code like the following and , for example:

 ```java
 boolean isFooABar(Foo foo, FooBarData data) {